What We Do › Volunteering

 How can I get involved?

-• Advice Service volunteer – if you’re RTPI chartered, help members of the public and community groups by providing planning and placemaking advice
+• Advice Service volunteer – if you are RTPI chartered or have retired from RTIP chartership, help members of the public and community groups by providing planning and placemaking advice – click here to read more about the role

 • Education volunteer – bring your energy into our school and youth workshops to introduce children and young people to town planning and support them having their views heard